Slayer discography

 1994's Divine Intervention, the first album to feature Bostaph, peaked at number eight in the US, the band's best chart performance at the time.
 Diabolus in Musica (1998) was criticized for its nu metal traits, while God Hates Us All (2001) created controversy for its graphic artwork.
 Bostaph left the band due to an injury and was replaced by former member Lombardo.
-Christ Illusion (2006) was Slayer's most successful effort, debuting at number five in the US and winning two Grammy Awards.
+Christ Illusion (2006) was Slayer's highest debuting effort on the charts, placing at number five in the US and winning two Grammy Awards.
 Slayer sold 5 million copies in the United States from 1991 to 2013, according to Nielsen SoundScan, and over 20 million worldwide.
 Slayer is considered one of the "big four" of thrash metal along with Anthrax, Metallica and Megadeth and has earned six gold certifications and one multi-platinum plaque from the Recording Industry Association of America (RIAA).